 Introduced in 2015, the new Monash Doctoral Program includes a coursework or professional development component, setting the Monash PhD apart from all other Australian PhDs.
-There are two different programs available across the Faculty of Medicine, Nursing and Health Sciences, and students can tailor their program to suit their individual needs.
+There are three different programs available across the Faculty of Medicine, Nursing and Health Sciences, and students can tailor their program to suit their individual needs.

 The duration of full-time PhD candidature is 2–4 years.
 Typically, a PhD candidate holds a scholarship, which provides support for a maximum of 3.5 years.
 Thesis assessment is made by examiners external to the department in which you are studying, selected because of their expertise in the candidate’s field of research.

 Applications for PhD and Masters can be made any time throughout the year.
 It is essential to have obtained a supervisor before commencing the application process.
 Scholarships rounds are offered four times per year and close

 - 31 March and 31 August (international applicants)

 - 31 May and 31 October (domestic applicants)